-New Mexico Legal Separation
+New Mexico Legal Separation Attorney

 Is Legal Separation an Option for You?

-Reasons to Choose Separation Rather than Divorce
+Reasons to Choose Separation Rather Than Divorce

 Some people want to file for divorce right away once they decide the marriage is no longer working.
 Other people need more time to figure out if divorce is the right choice.
 In those situations, filing for a separation may be the best option.
-Reasons why people choose to separate and delay dissolving the marriage in its totality include:
+Reasons, why people choose to separate and delay dissolving the marriage in its totality, include:

 - Uncertainty about ending the marriage

 - Worried about how a divorce will affect the family

 - Not wanting to live together or share finances, assets and debt liabilities going forward

 - Not comfortable with getting a divorce due to religious beliefs